AnandChowdhary/aptitude/README.md

 Then, follow the structure in the demo.html file and create your page.

-Finally, make a Typekit kit with *Adobe Garamond Pro* and *Calluna Sans* and its code before your body ends.
+Finally, make a Typekit kit with *Adobe Garamond Pro* and *Calluna Sans* and add its code before your body ends.

+Alternatively, download demo.html and go crazy.

 Credits
 =======